brainfoolong/rcon-web-admin/public/widgets/autobot/README.md

 * user.name, user.id

     Automatic filtered data from the raw message.
 Only available if context is `chat, connect, disconnect, ban(name only), kick(name only)`.

+* chatMessage

+    Only set when context is `chat`.
+Contains the raq chat message.

 ## Pre-defined methods